yueding98/yueding-portfolio/README.md

 [Here](viz_critic_redesign.md) is my critique and redesign idea to the newly registered electric cars of EU countries in 2020.

 ## Final Project

 ### Part 1
 [Here](project_part1_yueding.md) is my part 1 preparation for the final project, an initial outline for the story telling of spending on R&D.

 ### Part 2
 [Here](final_part2.md) is my part 2 preparation for the final project, a user research report on the wireframe of R&D spending.

+### Part 3
+[Here](final_part3.md) is the final part of the preparation for the final project, a description about how I narrow the topic, specify the target audience and finalize the project.